Stay up to date with the latest news from LEAD Conservation

 These partners are responsible for the practical application of the ITR framework on the ground.
 They work directly with local teams to roll out and integrate ITR strategies into daily operations.

-These organisations provide expertise, research, and insights that help shape and refine the Integrated Threat Reduction (ITR) framework.
-They play a critical role in developing strategies and sharing best practices.
+We collaborate with these organisations for their expertise, research, and insights that help shape and refine the Integrated Threat Reduction (ITR) framework.
+They play a critical role in developing strategies, new tools, and training modules, as well as sharing best practices.

 Support partners assist with resources, funding, logistics, and additional services that complement the ITR rollout.
 They help ensure smooth operations and fill gaps that may arise during implementation.